mansenmika-cpu/Studivo/README.md

 Note: This will install streamlit, pandas, google-generativeai, and other essential tools for the AI and UI.

 4. Configure Your API Secrets
-The app requires an API key to communicate with the Gemini 2.5 Flash model.
+The app requires an API key to communicate with the Gemini-3-flash-preview model.

-Open .streamlit/secrets.toml and add a Google API KEY.
+Create a folder named .streamlit in the root directory.

+Create a file named secrets.toml inside that folder.

+Add your key exactly like this:

+Ini, TOML

+GEMINI_API_KEY = "YOUR_ACTUAL_API_KEY_HERE"

 5. Initialize the Database
 Ensure the modules.csv file is in the root directory.
 If it doesn't exist, the app will create a new one when you add your first module.